 Red, for example, is linked with strength and excitement, and this is true in the autumn as well as the rest of the year.
 However, by combining many warm colors, an overall fall mood might be achieved.

-Traditional autumn palettes include fiery orange (spiced gingerbread, pumpkin orange), brown (almond, rich chestnut, cinnamon, terra cota), yellow (ochre yellow, soft pastel yellow, mustard), red (maple leaf red, pomegranate, cranberry), and purple (rich eggplant, magenta).
+Traditional autumn palettes include fiery orange (spiced gingerbread, pumpkin orange), brown (almond, rich chestnut, cinnamon, terra cotta), yellow (ochre yellow, soft pastel yellow, mustard), red (maple leaf red, pomegranate, cranberry), and purple (rich eggplant, magenta).
 As you’ll see, various color combinations evoke ideas of seasonal products.

 You are also encouraged to think outside the pumpkin to develop your fall color palette for photos while keeping the designer’s recommendations in mind.
 Simply adding a touch of blush pink, cobalt blue, or a Prism Mask to the usual autumn color pallet may cause wonderful things to happen.
 Your final edits will undoubtedly evoke some fresh autumn vibes.